-As of March 23, 2023, our directors, executive officers, holders of more than 5% of our outstanding shares of Common Stock and their respective affiliates beneficially owned, collectively, approximately 60% of the outstanding shares of Common Stock.
+Our directors, executive officers, holders of more than 5% of our outstanding shares of Common Stock and their respective affiliates beneficially own a significant percentage of the outstanding shares of Common Stock.
 As a result, these stockholders, if they act together, may significantly influence all matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions.
 This concentration of ownership may have the effect of delaying or preventing a change in control of our company that our other stockholders may believe is in their best interests.
 This in turn could have a material adverse effect on our stock price and may prevent attempts by our stockholders to replace or remove the board of directors or management.